Welcome to Rheinland-Pfalz!

 Link to the English website of Pfalz Chamber of Industry and Commerce:

 The car and vehicle parts industry is the second largest industrial sector in Rheinland-Pfalz in terms of sales.
-In 2016, it generated revenues of EUR 13 billion; that represented 14 percent of total industry sales.
+In 2016, it generated revenues of 13 billion euros; that represented 14 percent of total industry sales.
 Although the state is not home to a corporate location of Germany's major car manufacturers, it does host two major production sites in Rheinland-Pfalz: on the one hand, the component and engine plant of Adam Opel AG in Kaiserslautern and, on the other, the world's largest international plant for producing medium and heavy trucks for Daimler AG in Wörth am Rhein.

 However, suppliers of small and medium-sized cars – with and without an affiliated group – are of particular importance when it comes to ensuring the state’s economic vitality and creating more jobs.
 These often specialise in systems, components and parts and are frequently characterised by their superior market positioning and em-ployment dynamics.